Personal Loan VS Credit Card

 What is a personal loan?

-Personal loans let you borrow a lump sum of money that you pay back in instalments over a set period of time.
-They can be secured or unsecured and come with variable or fixed interest rates depending on the loan type and lender.
+Personal loans offer the flexibility of borrowing a lump sum, which you repay in regular instalments over a predetermined period.
+They can be either secured or unsecured, and their interest rates may vary based on the loan type and the lending institution.

-Swoosh provides small personal loans up to $5,000.
-Our loans come with a fixed interest rate and are secured by a car or other vehicle.
+At Swoosh, we specialise in providing small personal loans up to $5,000.
+Our loans come with a fixed interest rate and are secured by a vehicle to ensure a secure borrowing experience.

 What is a credit card?

 Credit cards are a type of unsecured revolving finance.
 This means that you can continue to use the credit card and pay it off as needed with no end date.
-You need to make minimum repayments each month to avoid extra charges but you don’t need to pay off the full amount owing on the card.
+This flexibility means you can use the credit card for various expenses and pay off the balance as required.
+However, it’s essential to make minimum monthly repayments to prevent incurring additional charges.
 Any money on your closing balance will be charged interest.

 Is debt and loan the same?